 A couple of other things to consider when thinking about safe travel are: Avoid wearing any super expensive jewelry, drink responsibly (& and stay in control) and always know the local numbers for emergency services.

 Learning a local language is a little daunting and of course, no one expects perfection!
 However, if you get a chance, learn basic phrases in the local language and you will be amazed at just how far it can take you.
 Not only will you make everyday interactions more fun, but most locals will really appreciate your effort and be willing to offer advice and help if needed.

-If you are planning to wander off the beaten path, this is even more essential as in some more remote areas, there could be limited spoken English ( this is where google translate can come in very handy!)
+If you are planning to wander off the beaten path, this is even more essential as in some more remote areas, there could be limited spoken English.
+You can also consider downloading a language-learning app where you can learn Serbian, Thai, French, or whatever language you like.
 Trust me, if you know how to ask where the bathroom is, you will not regret making the effort to pick up some of the local lingo!

 This is especially true if you are going on a cultural quest!
 It’s such a shame to visit historic landmarks and not have a bit of background on the attraction.

 On all my trips I like to learn about their history and culture.
 Not only does it lead to a much richer experience, it broadens your mind and gives you an understanding of different histories, struggles, values and beliefs.

 For example, visiting Cambodia and learning all about their recent tragedy (only a generation ago), Pol Pot and the Khmer Rouge has had such a deeply lasting effect on me and has shaped the way I view the world.